BuildHR/BuildHr-CMS-Attendance/README.md

-# Attendance Device Integration with CMS Attendance
+# 'CMS Attendance' - Integration Middleware

-The goal of this CMS Attendance is to sync Bio-Metric Attendance data from databases to Contract Management System(CMS by BuildHr)
+The objective of this middleware is to sync attendance data from Bio-Metric device's database to Contract Management System (CMS by BuildHr)

 ## Introduction

 An attendance management tool is a positive strategy to magnify productivity in any organization.
-CMS Attendance offers attendance device integrations that aid in accurate attendance management.
+'CMS Attendance' offers attendance device integrations that aid in accurate attendance management.

 You can integrate your attendance device with CMS Attendance by making use of APIs.
-In order to sync your device's attendance entries with your employee's attendance records in CMS, you need to have a common format between your device and your CMS Attendance account.
+In order to sync attendance entries of employees in CMS attendance, it is required to have certain pre-requisites captured in the bio-metric device's database.

-## Getting Started with Prerequisites
+## Getting Started with Pre-requisites

-The biometric device with CMS is through the configuration of a plugin using **Python and ODBC drivers**.
+Integration between Bio-metric device's database & CMS Attendance  is achieved by configuration of a middleware using **Python and ODBC drivers**.

-Integration can be done with any of these databases: **MS SQL Server, MS Access and MY SQL**.
+Using this middleware, CMS can be integrated with any of these databases: **MS SQL Server, MS Access and MY SQL**.

 > _**Note:** The **data** from the biometric **should be automatically downloaded into the database**._